kevL/yata/ReadMe.txt

-             undoing or redoing to the table's saved state; also note that the PropertyPanel ignores this rule in case you want to force a row to have a specific id for whatever reason
+             undoing or redoing to the table's saved state; also note that the PropertyPanel ignores this rule in case you want to force a row to have a specific id for whatever reason defaultval=  "true" (without quotes) to support default values that can be specified on the 2nd line of 2da-files

 The dirpresets appear on the File menu (if specified) and are a quick way to show an open-file-dialog at your frequently used directory(s).